iamharshdev/GithubBot/README.md

 It will ask you for few things please do answer them.

 ## Credits😇
-Idea came into mind seeing GitBot by
+Idea came into mind seeing GitBot by 😇 [Jonas Weimar](https://github.com/jonas-weimar)

 ## Contribution ❤️
 You Guys can also contribute o this bot if  know the way around git,python,selenium,bash.